roberbaca/Calculator-React/README.md

 * support decimal values
 * reset functionality
 * clear all

+I used math.js library so that I could evaluate math expressions in strings easily.

 Here’s some screenshots which demonstrates the functionality of the app I created: